Lighten your wallet at our picks for best shopping in the city

-amNewYork’s annual Best Of guide celebrates the best of New York City, both old and new — from the classics that have shaped the Big Apple’s identity to the classics in the making that will help it evolve.
+amNewYork’s annual Best Of guide celebrates the most on-trend parts of New York City, from the classics that have shaped the city’s identity, like the City Opera's gift shop and Moscot, to the classics in the making, like Fishs Eddy and Stationery by My Darlin'.

-Here’s a look at our picks for the best classics – and new classics – in retail.
+Here’s a look at our picks for the classics – and new classics – in retail.

 City Opera Thrift Shop (classic)